asheroto/Chocolatey-Package-Updater/README.md

         -   or use the "Working Directory" argument when launching the script so that PowerShell knows where to look for relative paths.
 -   How much development is going into this?
     -   I'm currently focused on multiple projects, but I'll definitely consider dedicating more time to this one based on community interest.
-    -   If you find it useful or promising, your stars and [donations](https://github.com/sponsors/asheroto?frequency=one-time&sponsor=asheroto) will be greatly appreciated and will serve as an indicator for me to continue its development.
+    -   If you find it useful or promising, please click the **Star** button at the top right which serves as an indicator for me to continue its development.
+    -   Subscribe to release notifications by going to Watch → Custom → Releases → Apply
     -   Thank you for your support!

 ## To-Do List

 -   Add `CheckForUpdate` function
 -   Add `UpdateSelf` function
 -   Add `ntfy.sh` support
 -   Add to PowerShell Gallery
 -   Add script to Chocolatey as a package